kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 });
 {% endprism %}

-The `$` tells us that we're using jQuery to bind its `click` method to the link on the web page which, again, is the one with an id of `#chelseaLink`.
-It has a parameter called `event` passed to it...we need to do this so we can use the `event.stopPropagation();` method...we'll discuss that shortly.
+The `$` tells us that we're using jQuery to bind the `jQuery.click` method to the link on the web page which, again, is the one with an id of `#chelseaLink`.
+It has a parameter called `event` passed to it...we'll discuss that shortly.

+When `#chelseaLink` is clicked, it looks at the `innerHTML` property of the three elements just discussed...the ones where `div` tags are referenced by `querySelector()` and stored in the variables.
+For each one, it looks at the `dataset` property fo the `#teamInfo` element on the page.

+`dataset` is the key to this code: it's a property that stores __any and all information placed in an element's `data-*` attribute.__ So `teamInfo.dataset.team` is direct reference to the value of the `data-team` attribute in our HTML, with that value being "Chelsea".

+That attribute value is what gets loaded inside those three `div` tags, with some help from the `innerHTML` property of each of the tags.

 If we don't use this and the link's `href` attribute is set to `#` (which is what's happening with `#chelseaLink`), then the `#` will be passed to the URL.
 Depend on the page layout, will force the page to jump to the top...which we don't want.